 - User Name Your mail account name filled in the From field.
-The part behind @ is excluded. - Password Your mail account password. - Confirm The Password Enter the password again to confirm. - Enable Auto Mail Feature Select it to mail logs automatically.
+The part behind @ is excluded. - Password - Your mail account password. - Confirm The Password Enter the password again to confirm. - Enable Auto Mail Feature Select it to mail logs automatically.
 You could mail the current logs either at a specified time everyday or by intervals, but only one could be the current effective rule.
-Enter the desired time or intervals in the corresponding field as shown in Figure 4-83.
+Enter the desired time or intervals in the corresponding field.